We love everything about making waffles from scratch, and this recipe is a good reason why.

 Of course, breakfast (or brunch) is the perfect time to serve this dish.

-But honestly, they are so satisfying, comforting, and filling, we love to make them for lunch, dinner, or a late-night indulgence!
+But honestly, they are so satisfying, comforting, and filling, that we love to make them for lunch, dinner, or a late-night indulgence!

 EXPERT TIP: If serving a crowd, the recipe can easily be doubled or tripled.
 Keep cooked waffles warm in a preheated oven set to 200°F on a baking sheet until ready to serve.
 Serve with the blueberry sauce, as well as plain pure maple syrup, just in case someone is allergic to berries.
 A little softened butter is always nice to have available, too.